msiebuhr/git-version-proxy/README.md

    `@` was allowed in import paths.)
  * Won't work on windows - for development purposes, it uses a non-standard port.
 Ports are set with a `:`, which is illegal in paths in Windows.
+ * Has a lot of corner-cases with subtle breakage (it's pushing the VCS/go get implementation quite a bit).